by Diane Spicer

 Reluctantly, I admit that not everyone would agree.

-Here are my recommended sources of fun, in no particular order.
+Here are my best sources of hiking fun, recommended in no particular order.

 There is always something fun to be given away on this website, so bookmark this current giveaways page and check back often.